 The timely completion of trials largely depends on patient enrollment.
-ECOG-ACRIN may not be able to continue trials for entinostat if it is unable to locate and enroll a sufficient number of eligible patients.
-There is significant competition for recruiting eligible patients in trials, and ECOG-ACRIN may be unable to enroll the patients in these trials as required by the FDA or a comparable foreign regulatory authority that we need to complete the Phase 3 clinical trial on a timely basis or at all.
+We and ECOG-ACRIN may not be able to continue trials for entinostat if we are unable to locate and enroll a sufficient number of eligible patients.
+There is significant competition for recruiting eligible patients in trials, and we and ECOG-ACRIN may be unable to enroll the patients in these trials as required by the FDA or a comparable foreign regulatory authority that we need to complete the Phase 3 clinical trial on a timely basis or at all.
 In particular, less than 1% of cancer patients enroll in trials.